gvwilson/sdxpy/src/lint/index.md

 after they have been defined.
-The code fragment below creates a new class called `BlankNodeVisitor` that doesn't add anything to `NodeVisitor`, then uses `setattr` to add a method to it after it has been defined:
+The code fragment below creates a new class called `BlankNodeVisitor` that doesn't add anything to `NodeVisitor`, then uses `setattr` to add a method to it after it has been defined ([%f lint-injection %]):

 [% inc file="injection.py" keep="attach" %]

+[% figure
+   slug="lint-injection"
+   img="injection.svg"
+   alt="Method injection"
+   caption="Adding methods to classes after their definition."
+%]

 This trick works because classes and objects are just specialized dictionaries (for some large value of "just").